roll-w/light/README.md

 The `@Dao` annotation indicates that this is a DAO, and the DAO class needs to be an interface or abstract class.

 By use the `{}` to specify the SQL parameter,
 Light will automatically replace the parameter with the corresponding value.

 What's more, you can write a simple expression in the `{}`.
 Such as:

 ```java

 @Query("SELECT * FROM User WHERE first_name = {user.getFirstName()} AND last_name = {user.getLastName()}")
 List<User> getByName(User user);

 ```

 > Currently, Light only supports field access and parameterless method calls in the expression.

 ### Create a database

+After completing the above work, you also need to define a database class to get the DAO instance.

-Define your database class, it needs to be an abstract class and extends `LightDatabase`.
+Here is an example of a database class, it needs to be an abstract class and extends `LightDatabase`.

 ```java

 @Database(name = "example", version = 1, tables = {User.class})
 public abstract class ExampleDatabase extends LightDatabase {
     public abstract UserDao getUserDao();
 }

 ```

-When connecting to the database, Light will try to create database.
+When connecting to the database, Light will try to create the database.
-But if database is already specified in the jdbc URL, this step will be skipped.
+But if the database is already specified in the jdbc URL, this step will be skipped.

+After connecting to the database, Light will try to create tables that are not yet created.

 ### Set up connection URL

-When connecting to the database, you need to specify the connection URL and also the jdbc driver class name.
+When connecting to the database, you need to specify the connection URL and also the jdbc driver class name in the `light.properties` file (or you can specify the path in the `@Database` annotation) in the classpath.

 Here we use the MySQL database as an example.